microsoft/coyote/docs/concepts/concurrency-unit-testing.md

 This powerful testing ability, however, has one requirement: you must declare _all_ sources of non-determinism in your logic in a way that Coyote understands.
-Luckily, in most common cases you do not need to do much thanks to the awesome [binary rewriting tool](../tools/rewriting.md) of Coyote.

-## Binary rewriting for testing unmodified code

-Through binary rewriting, Coyote loads one or more of your assemblies and rewrites them for systematic testing (for production just use the original unmodified assemblies).
-This can be easily done in a post-build task.
-The rewritten code maintains exact semantics with the production version (so you don't need to worry about false bugs), but has stubs and hooks injected that allow Coyote to take control of concurrent execution and various sources of nondeterminism in a program.

-Out of the box, Coyote supports most common `System.Threading.Tasks` types and methods available in the .NET Task Parallel Library, such as the `Task`, `Task<TResult>` and `TaskCompletionSource<TResult>` types, as well as the `async`, `await` and `lock` C# keywords.
-We are adding support for more APIs over time, but if something you need is missing please reach out on [GitHub](https://github.com/microsoft/coyote/issues)!
-Coyote will let you know with an informative error if it detects a type it does not support.
+Luckily, in most common cases you do not need to do much thanks to the awesome [binary rewriting](../tools/rewriting.md) that Coyote does to enable testing of unmodified programs.
+Out of the box, Coyote supports most common types and methods available in the .NET Task Parallel Library (such as `Task`, `Task<TResult>` and `TaskCompletionSource<TResult>`), as well as the `async`, `await` and `lock` C# keywords, and we are adding more types and APIs over time.

 Take the simple example that was used to explain concurrency [non-determinism](non-determinism.md).
 Notice that the code below is using the C# `Task` type.
 Coyote understands this `Task` type and is